 Middleman provides an effective and efficacious way of building static sites using a Ruby on Rails foundation, and it is compatible with most standards we use in other projects (YAML, SASS, Markdown, ERb templates, etc.).
 Once we've built the site structure and chopped the layouts, the site compiles to a static HTML/CSS/JS site ready for delivery and deployment.
 Furthermore: sites built with Middleman can be easily hosted in any kind of hosting provider, Github Pages or even Dropbox!

-Nowadays, the project is not being currently maintained, as it is just an informational website.
+Nowadays, the project does not require any kind of maintenance as it is just an informational website.
 Every year, we're requested to perform some changes to the copy and the sponsors and contributors of the project.

 The FuTurisme website can be accessed here.